Presumption of Constitutionality

 There are two very substantial publications available on the origin of the Constitution.
 Hogan, ‘The Origins of the Irish Constitution’ 1928 to 1942 and Keogh and McCarthy, ‘The Making of the Irish Constitution’.

-On the other hand, the courts have in social matters, courts have explicitly rejected reliance on public opinion in 1937.
-In McGee v Attorney General, Walsh J stated that from time-to-time, the prevailing ideas of justice — of prudence, justice and charity may be conditioned by the passage of time.
+On the other hand, in certain social matters, the courts have explicitly rejected reliance on public opinion in 1937.
+In McGee v Attorney General, Walsh J stated that occasionally, the prevailing ideas of prudence, justice and charity may be conditioned by the passage of time.

 No interpretation of the Constitution is intended to be final for all time.
 Other courts have strongly denied that the Constitution freezes the mores of society in 1937.
-Courts have referred to constitutions of other States, in particular, the U.S. Constitution from time to time.
-Because of the significant differences, textual differences, US cases are unlikely to be followed directly.
-However, given the common, common law background, similarity of some of the protections in broad terms, if not in detail, regard may be had to US case law in interpreting, the US Supreme Court decisions in interpreting the Constitution.
+Courts have, on occasion, referred to constitutions of other States, in particular, the U.S. Constitution.
+Because of the significant textual differences, US cases are unlikely to be followed directly.
+However, given their common law background and similarity of some of the protections in broad terms, if not in detail, regard may be had to US case law and the US Supreme Court decisions in interpreting the Constitution.

 International Legal Instruments

-Courts on rare occasioned have looked at Continental European decisions of Superior Court.
-It cannot be expected that given the human rights jurisdiction of the UK Supreme Court that its decisions may be considered, in some contexts, constitutional interpretation.
+Courts on rare occasion have looked at Continental European decisions of Superior Court.
+It cannot be expected, given the human rights jurisdiction of the UK Supreme Court, that its decisions may be considered, in some contexts, constitutional interpretation.

 Decisions of the European Court of Human Rights are persuasive authority in the analysis of constitutional rights.
 In AO & DL v Minister for Justice, Fennely J said that it was not valid to deduce from the fact of compatibility with the European Convention that an impugned act complied with the constitution.
 It may conversely be possible to argue persuasively that the act, which satisfied the minimum standards of European Convention, should not likely be considered compatible with the more rigorous demands of the Constitution.